 You don’t hear much about mass hysteria or the madness of crowds these days.
 For most of the last decade the talk has been about the Wisdom of Crowds.
 But that doesn’t necessarily mean the madness has gone.
 It could mean it is now so much like the air we breath we don’t notice it anymore.

 So how do we tell the difference?
 Where do we start?
 By throwing all the patterns we think most likely to be accidental or unintended out the window?
 Or by working through the evidence carefully, in a detached, objective kind of way, testing each step against reality before allowing ourselves to jump to conclusion and rush to judgement?

 That’s the way they used to do it in the old days, when scientists still did most of their work in labs and lawyers did a similar thing in court.
 Now most of that work is done in TV studios and they have to follow different rules.
-Long speeches?
-Out.
-Sound bytes?
-In.
+Long speeches out.
+Sound bytes in.
 Pretty young girls and boys?
 Preferably.
-(Much easier to look at don’t you know.)
+(Much nicer to look at don’t you know.)
 Nothing that will frighten the horses or kiddies, obviously.
 And nothing your mother couldn’t understand.
-OK?
-Ready in the gallery?
-Make-up clear the set please.
-Ready to roll Camera 5?
-Oh and, by the way ducky, a word to the wise.
-The second we think you’re getting boring we’ll switch you off.
-OK darling?
-Lovely.
-Coming to studio in five, four, three …..

 Just imagine Huw Edwards or Sophie Raworth reading the BBC News:

 “In the High Court this afternoon, barrister Michael Shrimpton accused a former British Prime Minister of ….”